gundameedikiranmai/Bnew108/docs/greet.md

 }
 ```

+##### Job location
-- Job location: The ui should implement a location component, using some publicly available libraries and send the data back to the chatbot.
+The ui should implement a location component, using some publicly available libraries and send the data back to the chatbot.
 For the time being, the following message can be sent to proceed without having a location UI component.

 ```
 {